coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 You want to move last three commits to a separate branch.

-First make sure that your working directory and index are empty.
+First make sure that your working directory and staging area are empty.

 Then create a new branch (e.g. `feature`):